Skip to main content

 Summary

-• As of July 2026, AI document readers split into text pickup, PDF chat, long-file summaries, audio, and cited answer checks.
+• AI document readers split into text pickup, PDF chat, long-file summaries, audio, and cited answer checks.

 • Choose by source links, OCR fit, scan handling, privacy review, and whether answers open in the original file.